Nizoral is an extremely popular dermatologist recommended Ketoconazole 1% based dandruff shampoo. It also has modest hair growth properties.

 Other names for similar fungal infections and overgrowth of the scalp include Pityriasis Versicolor, Pityrosporum Ovale and Malassezia Furfur.
 Skin conditions such as tinea and ringworm may also benefit from this product.

 Ketoconazole was originally available in tablet form, but has since also been developed into topical forms such as creams, lotions and shampoos.
-While oral ingestion of Keto can lead to serious side effects such as liver damage in some patients, topical cream and Ketoconazole shampoo usage has generally not been linked to such side effects.
+Note that oral ingestion of Ketoconazole can lead to serious side effects such as liver damage in some patients.
+However, topical cream and Ketoconazole shampoo usage have generally not been linked to such side effects.

 A large proportion of hair loss sufferers seem to also get itchy and dry scalp conditions, including dandruff and seborrheic dermatitis.
 I am one of those, although the severity and frequency of my symptoms is moderate.

 Some years ago, I started using Nizoral 1% anti dandruff shampoo for my itchy inflamed scalp instead of other regular shampoos.
 I was absolutely amazed at its effectiveness in completely eliminating my scalp itching and dandruff for at least a day or two after each application.
-My hair itself also looked better, and it seemed like my hair shedding rate declined too.
+My hair looked better and healthier, and it seemed like my daily hair shedding rate also declined.

 There is some evidence that Ketoconazole blocks the synthesis of dihydrotestosterone in the scalp and acts as an antagonist of the androgen receptor (see list of studies at the bottom of this post).

-I would recommend no more than twice a week to prevent excessive skin dryness.
+I would recommend using Nizoral shampoo no more than twice a week in order to prevent excessive skin dryness.
 You also do not want your scalp microflora and fungi to become immune to the effects of Ketoconazole.
 Overuse will make your scalp skin excessively dry and make your hair brittle.
 I would recommending rotating between several different products among the best dandruff shampoos available.